mahdi-noori-ai/Deep-Learning/Hyperparameter_tuning_optuna/readme.txt

 ## Dataset

-The dataset used in this project is the Flower Photos dataset, which can be downloaded directly using TensorFlow utilities:
+The dataset used in this project is the Flower Photos dataset, which can be downloaded directly using TensorFlow utilities.
+This dataset contains images of flowers categorized into different classes, making it ideal for demonstrating image classification tasks.

 ```python
 data_dir = tf.keras.utils.get_file(